Dave Hockaday: Coaching career

 In 1996, Hockaday established one of the first football academies in the country at Cirencester, following the Thorp Arch model that Howard Wilkinson started at Leeds United in 1994.
 The Cirencester Football Academy was created in conjunction with the local Sixth Form College.
-The Academy team soon built up a nationwide reputation by winning the National College Championship.
+The academy team soon built up a nationwide reputation by winning the National College Championship.
 In 2000, he joined Graham Taylor at Watford as the club's Under 18 coach.
-As Under 18 coach at Watford, Hockaday helped develop the careers of players such as Paul Robinson, Hameur Bouazza, Tommy Smith, Darren Ward, Ashley Young and Alhassan Bangura.
+As Under 18 coach at Watford, Hockaday helped develop the careers of players such as Paul Robinson, Hamer Bouazza, Tommy Smith, Darren Ward, Ashley Young and Alhassan Bangura.
 In 2005, he was promoted to first-team coach and assisted the Hornets as the club won promotion to the Premier League in 2006.

 In January 2007, as Watford struggled to avoid relegation, he was sacked by manager Adrian Boothroyd.
 In March 2007 he joined Martin Allen at Milton Keynes Dons until the end of the season, where the team reached the League Two play-offs.
 In May 2007, Martin Allen moved to Leicester City and on 6 June it was announced that Hockaday would be joining the Leicester City coaching staff.

 On 19 June 2007, it was announced that he would be joining Southampton as youth team coach replacing Georges Prost, he was put on gardening leave by the club in January 2009 and was released from his contract in May of the same year.
 Hockaday again linked up with Martin Allen at his new club Cheltenham Town for a very short period on a non-contract basis however left the club when John Schofield was appointed as the club's assistant manager in March 2009.